zulvkr/zulvkr.github.io/src/posts/django-rest-review.md

   - stub
 ---

-I've been looking around for better backend than JavaScript Jungle Land.
-Currently there are too many budding technologies to try in backend JavaScript, which fully supported by Typescript hype train.
-Many frameworks are trying to mimic RoR philosophy, while failing due to excesssice churn of best tools that keep come and go.
+I've been looking around for better backend solution.
+In JavaScript jungle land, currently there are too many budding technologies to try, a situation that excarbated by TypeScript hype train.

-I was trying to extricate myself from that and went to Python which has better stability and known as a solid backend language.
-They have amazing tools too, battery included Django, micro framework flask, and their newer async cousin FastAPI.
+In order to extricate myself from that, I went Python, which has better stability and known as a solid backend language.
+They have amazing tools too, battery-included Django, micro-framework Flask, and their newer async cousin FastAPI.
 Backend have never been better in Python, so let's hop on the back of this snake.

-So, as told by people of the net, I learned Django first, which is more opinionated and taught you how to follow convention, and it's not easy.
-First thing I figured out to be confusing is the virtual env and folder structure.
+So, as told by people of the internet, I learned Django first, which is a more opinionated framework that follow convention.

+I tell you it's not easy, compared to learning Flask.
+Django is colossal, and the first thing I figured out to be confusing is the virtual env and folder structure.

 ## What is virtual env?

-Virtual environment is way to localize Python package installation.
+Virtual environment is a way to localize Python package installation.
 The default way to install Python package is global installation.
 Virtual environment let you install packages in local folder so you don't mess up your global Python.

-Python has standard library for this called `venv`.
-But before `venv` was available, many third party packages have been available and dominating.
-Some of them are `virtualenv`, `pipenv` which used a lot by tutorial and may lead you to confusion.
+Python has standard library to manage virtual enviroment called `venv`.
+But before `venv` was available, many third party packages already used by people.
+Some of them are `virtualenv` and `pipenv` which used a lot by python gurus 1-2 years ago.
+Generally, just stick with `venv` to follow the convention.

-Generally, just stick with `venv`.
-Ah yes, your console and VSCode don't automatically use the locally installed Python env.
-You need to specify it using `source` in console and "Select Interpreter" in VSCode.
+Ah yes, unlike how `package.json` works.
+Your console and VSCode may not automatically used the locally installed Python env.
+You need to specify it using `source` in console or "Select Interpreter" in VSCode.

-## How is Django structured
+## How is Django structured?

-Django folder structure, and Python packages in general look alien to me.
-So when I was following a tutorial and I missed a `.` during creating the Django project.
-That meant, I created a new folder to contain my new project instead of using current folder.
-That error alone made me messing around with several tutorial to finally figure out that missing `.`
+Django folder structure and Python packages in general look alien to me.
+There is a stupid moment when I didn't put `.` when running `startingproject` and got confused for an hour due to wrong folder structure.

+It has two start command, `startproject` and `startapp`.
+Laravel only has one app folder, but Django can have many of them.
+So why do I want so many models and templates files separated in different folder?
+What is App?

+I like this quote from [The Django Book](https://djangobook.com/mdj2-django-structure/):

+> Stating up front that Django is an MVC framework gets one of two responses:
+>
+> 1. Beginners say “What the heck is MVC? _groan_.
+Guess that’s one more fricking thing I have to learn!”
+> 2. More experienced programmers say “Aha!
+It’s just like Framework X.”
+>
+> In both cases, they’re almost entirely wrong.

+Well, there is no consensus on how project is structured.
+A simple project may only need a single app.
+You can put everything into one big folder, or separate some part of project in a few app.
+To go even further, an app can be made into a modular standalone Python package.

-## Django tutorial is confusing
+## Django tutorial is confusing.

-I've been playing around with Laravel before and everything felt so magical and in place.
-Things were just work.
+I had been playing around with Laravel before and everything felt so magical and in place.
+Things are just work.
 Coupled with amazing tutorial on the internet and matured situation of PHP as language of the web, Laravel is undoubtably the most supportive, easiest framework I've ever felt.
-Despite that I steel feel uncomfortable with ORM Eloquent.
-The magic behind migration and modeling database still felt surreal to me.
-I hope I could get better at this.

-Back to Django, It sure has the same spirit with Laravel, but the onboarding has been unpleasant due to python3 vs python2, virtualenv.
-By the way Django has less magic built I think, at least on the frontend part.
-The modelling and ORM felt oddly similar with Laravel, since they were both based on active record.
-The API of Tutorial were all documented but scattered everywhere ithe docs, or maybe it just my unfamiliarity.
+Back to Django, it sure has the same spirit with Laravel, but my onboarding has been unpleasant due to python3 vs python2, virtualenv, and other python issues.

--- to be continued
+Maybe I'm biased, I have Homestead already set up before trying Laravel so it's a breeze to try.

+The official tutorial in Django is easy to follow but hard to understand.
+It consisted of seven steps, with each step I get to know more Django magic that I don't need for a REST API.
+So I stopped when I met templating step.

+If you are like me, you should not bother with the official tutorial.

+Start with [Django REST Framework Quickstart](https://www.django-rest-framework.org/tutorial/quickstart/) instead!
+It's short and get you up running in minutes.
+You should read Django docs sparingly to follow the quickstart.

+## Closing

+Django is amazing to bootstrap the Model-View part of the project.
+Features that I appreciated the most are: serialization, migration and authentication.

+### Comparison with Laravel

+Laravel comes with more artisan magic tools out of the box.
+For building a REST API, it doesn't add much to the table, but it saves you time looking for packages in the wild.

+Django modularity gives arise to outstanding third party packages like Django REST Framework.
+On the other side, PHP has rich package ecosystem too and Symfony that Laravel is built upon is an old behemoth.

+Both are good, the decision boils down to familiarity of developer and language ecosystem.

+There are more PHP web developers in the wild, so pick PHP for a common web.
+It's easier to pickup as a newbie web developer, but the community suffers from pseudo-developer syndrome.

+Python known for data wrangling.
+So if you want to get big and data-driven, Python is easy pick.